Course Overview

 Data Pre-Processing and Visualization, Distributed Machine Learning

-Jan 19 Recitation 1: Introduction to Pyspark and Databricks (slides, recording) Lab Notebook
+Fri Aug 30 Recitation Recitation 1: PySpark and Databricks (slides, video) Lab Notebook

-Jan 26 Recitation 2: Linear Algebra Review (slides, recording) Lab Notebook HW2 Released
+Fri Sep 6 Recitation Recitation 2: Linear Algebra Review (slides, video) Lab Notebook

 Hash kernels, II